Day 4: The Lock

 - How fast can you untie it?

-- The lock can become difficult to untie when under a lot of pressure, pull on one end and try to untie it at the same time.
+- The lock can become difficult to untie when under a lot of pressure, pull strongly on the tail and move around in the tie before untying to see the difference.

-- How is the regular clove hitch different than the two half-hitches variant?
+- How is the regular clove hitch different from the two half-hitches variant?

 - Do you know other knots that can be used to lock the tie in place?